 |

 We challenge our exceptional students with advanced class or grade placements, extracurricular programmes, the Student Council and flexibility within the rules and regulations.
-We also offer free of charge every afternoon a Subject Atelier for specific subjects development.
+We also offer a complimentary Subject Atelier for specific subjects which happens every afternoon.

 |